 Above: Our Eureka Warehouse, circa 1982

 Our co-op began as a food buying club in 1972 called Humboldt Common Market, run entirely by volunteers out of a small storefront in Arcata, California.
-In 1973, we incorporated as Arcata Cooperative, Inc. and moved to the old Seely and Titlow building at 975 H Street (now Northtown Books), held our first election of our Board of Directors and hired our first paid workers.
+On August 24, 1973, we incorporated as Arcata Cooperative, Inc. and moved to the old Seely & Titlow building at 975 H Street (now Northtown Books), held our first election of our Board of Directors and hired our first paid workers.
 Only a couple of years later we began a warehouse and trucking operation.

-After continued growth, and a few more moves, we landed in the Purity building at 811 I Street (our current Arcata location).
+After continued growth, and a few more moves, we landed at our current Arcata location in the Purity building at 811 I Street.
 We reincorporated as North Coast Co-op in 1981 and opened a second location in downtown Eureka in 1982.
-In 1988 we opened a third location in Fortuna, but it closed only a few short years later in 1992.
+In 1988, we opened a third location in Fortuna, but it closed only a few short years later in 1992.
 Our warehouse and trucking operation sold to Mountain People’s, which eventually became United Natural Foods, Inc. (UNFI).
-UNFI is today the largest supplier of natural foods in the country.
+UNFI is currently the largest supplier of natural foods in the country.

 The Beginning of the Cooperative Community Fund

-It was around that time that we started our Cooperative Community Fund, a charitable arm of our co-op that provided support to the community.
+It was also in the early 90s that we started our Cooperative Community Fund, a charitable arm of our co-op that provides support to the community.
 We set about remodeling our Arcata location in the late 1990s and early 2000s.
-In 2002 we negotiated our first contract with United Food and Commercial Workers Union.
+In 2002, we negotiated our first contract with United Food and Commercial Workers Union.
 Our Eureka location bounced around a bit until we opened our beautiful store at 25 4th Street in Old Town Eureka in 2006.

 Business with a Purpose

-Since that time, we have been working to improve our member-owner services, product selection, and customer experience in our stores.
+We are always hard at work improving our member services, product selection, and the customer experience in our stores.
 Our Board of Directors creates a strategic plan every five years with involvement from our membership to help guide our direction.
-Our current focus is on developing our local food shed, investing in our future, educating and advocating, enhancing the Co-op experience, and promoting environmental responsibility.
+Our current focus is on making the Co-op a welcoming community hub, pursuing racial and social equity in our practices, promoting environmental responsibility, fostering new cooperative ventures, creating a robust local food economy and ensuring the financial viability of the Co-op for the long term.

 A Leader in Local

-Since the beginning we have worked with local farmers and food producers to bring local products to our shelves.
-We are proud to claim that we have contracted with some organic farmers in the area for more than 35 years!
-Our push to promote products grown or produced within a 250 mile radius has driven the demand for local products in Humboldt County.
+Since the beginning, we have worked with local farmers and food producers to bring local products to our shelves.
+We are proud to say that we have contracted with some organic farmers in the area for more than 35 years!
+Our push to promote products grown in Humboldt, Del Norte, and Trinity counties has driven the demand for local products in Humboldt County.

 We've come a long way from our buying club days, but we stay true to our cooperative values and strive to create community through food.